monarch-initiative/loinc2hpo/docs/source/Configuration.rst

 Change Settings
 ---------------
 The settings will be saved to a local file so that you do not need to repeat the above steps every time you run the app.
-Should you want to change the settings, follow the above steps accordingly and your new setting will overwrite the old ones.
+Should you want to change the settings, follow the above steps accordingly to overwrite the original settings.